CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 If troubleshooting intermittent/long-term issues, please invoke the script and stop it later in elevated CMD with same Admin User account (because parameters are stored in user’s registry hive `[HKCU\Software\Microsoft\tss.cmd-state\*]` )

-•	Tss.cmd is built on t.cmd and fully down-level compatible (accepts same parameters as t.cmd), and provides a '`Persistent`' switch to capture debug ETL, network sniff, WPR and ProcMon data at boot time.
+•	Tss.cmd is built on t.cmd and fully down-level compatible (accepts same parameters as t.cmd), and provides a '`Persistent`' switch to capture debug ETL, network sniff, WPR and ProcMon data at next boot time.
 (Example: `tss.cmd CliOn Trace ProcMon Persistent`)

-•	For overview of possible command switches, run tss.cmd without any parameter `tss`; for full help, run `tss /help`
+•	For overview of possible command switches, run tss.cmd without any parameter `tss`; for full help, run `tss /help`; for specific help `TSS help <yourKeyword>`

 •	The tss*.zip file contains additional binaries (*.exe, *.dll) and helper.cmd scripts needed for correct usage of some parameters, like WPR tracing, Procmon tracing, or purging older trace files.

-•	You can use *On paramaters [cliOn][srvOn][rOn] individually or in combination, but at least one of cliOn, srvOn, rOn or any predefined scenario parameter must be specified.
+•	You can use *On paramaters [cliOn][srvOn][rOn] individually or in combination, but at least one of cliOn, srvOn, rOn or any predefined scenario name must be specified.

 •	In typical reproduction scenarios you would start tracing, reproduce the problem, then stop tracing, Example: